The following article is a personal reflection on becoming an OT expert witness, by...

 - To speak to one of the team, an expert, or for more information please contact us

 Make an enquiry

-I qualified as an Occupational Therapist in 2002 and gained experience in elderly care, medicine and surgery, orthopaedics (including rheumatology), oncology and haematology and stroke, before progressing to my current role, where I work as a Senior OT for the Adult Physical Domiciliary Service in Belfast.
+I qualified as an Occupational Therapist in 2002 and gained experience in elderly care, medicine and surgery, oncology and haematology, rheumatology, and stroke, before progressing to my current role, where I work as a Senior I OT for the Adult Physical Domiciliary Service.